MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2024-04-12-inpainting_surface_geological_artefacts.md

 ## Conclusion

 In this blog, we introduced a multi-channel inpainting model tailored specifically for geological imagery.
-Our proposed model performs geological imagery data cleaning by inpainting areas containing missing data or surface infrastructure artefacts such as mines, roads, dams, and drill pads.
+Our proposed model performs geological imagery data cleaning by inpainting areas with missing data or surface infrastructure artefacts such as mines, roads, dams, and drill pads.